-We have established one of the world’s most extensively phenotyped cohorts of patients undergoing cardiac surgery, The Oxford Heart Vessels & Fat (ox-HVF) cohort.
-This cohort includes more than 1500 patients and consists of a cluster of clinical studies which provide synergistic results allowing the deployment of a multi-level strategy to understand the mechanisms of cardiovascular diseases.
-The strength of the cohort is the direct access to human tissue that is combined with extensive non-invasive cardiovascular phenotyping, such as cardiovascular computed tomography angiography, ultrasound.
-During the surgery, samples of arteries, veins, right atrium appendage and adipose tissue from 5 different depots are harvested and partly used in bioassays aiming to characterise in a patient-specific way the paracrine/endocrine interactions between adipose tissue, the vascular wall and the heart.
+We have established one of the world’s most extensively phenotyped cohorts of patients undergoing cardiac surgery, the Oxford Heart Vessels & Fat (ox-HVF) cohort.
+This cohort includes more than 1500 patients and consists of a cluster of clinical studies that provide synergistic results allowing the deployment of a multi-level strategy to understand the mechanisms of cardiovascular diseases.
+The strength of the cohort is the direct access to human tissue that is combined with patients’ demographics and extensive non-invasive cardiovascular phenotyping, such as cardiovascular CT angiography and ultrasound.
+Within our cohort, we collect samples of participant’s arteries, veins, heart tissue and AT from various depots at the time of cardiac surgery.
+These samples are then used in bioassays aiming to characterise in a patient-specific way the paracrine/endocrine interactions between AT, the vascular wall and the heart.

-The available project will build on this unique and powerful platform (i.e. the Ox-HVF ) and will focus on studying how GLP-1 analogues affect the interplay between adipose tissue and the cardiovascular system, with particular focus on the interactions between GLP-1 signalling and cardiovascular redox regulation.
-Moreover, a clinical trial has suggested that GLP-1 analogues reduce cardiovascular risk in diabetic patients; however, its role in the cross-talk between adipose tissue and the cardiovascular system has not been established yet.
-Hence, this project aims to explore this important gap in our knowledge, providing mechanistic insights on GLP-1 signalling as a therapeutic target to prevent cardiovascular disease progression in obesity.
+The basic science project we are offering aims to investigate the molecular effects of new therapeutics such as SGLT2 inhibitors on cardiovascular biology, by performing ex vivo experiments in human arteries and myocardial tissue, as well as primary cardiovascular cells and adipocytes.
+Clinical trials have suggested that SGLT2 inhibitors can reduce cardiovascular risk in diabetic patients; however, their role in the cross-talk between AT and the cardiovascular system has not been established yet.
+Hence, this project aims to explore this important gap in our knowledge, providing mechanistic insights on SGLT2 signalling as a therapeutic target to prevent cardiovascular disease progression in diabetes.

 The successful candidate will receive training in several techniques relevant to the execution of the project that are already available in the lab, such as isolation and culturing of primary cells from human vessels, myocardial and fat biopsies; co-culture bioassays; vasomotor studies on human vessels; superoxide measurements on human tissues/cells; pertinent techniques of biochemistry and cellular and molecular biology.
 The student will be also encouraged to undertake any training outside the lab that is necessary for a successful execution of the project.

-The Department has a successful mentoring scheme, open to graduate students, which provides an additional possible channel for personal and professional development outside the regular supervisory framework.
+Students are encouraged to attend the MRC Weatherall Institute of Molecular Medicine DPhil Course, which aims to develop basic research and presentation skills, a wide-range of scientific techniques and principles and generic skills training is offered through the Medical Sciences Division’s Skills Training Programme.
+Students will have access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford and also to the the Department’s mentoring scheme, which provides an additional possible channel for personal and professional development outside the regular supervisory framework.
 We hold an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.

 Oikonomou EK, Marwan M, Desai MY, Mancio J, Alashi A, Hutt Centeno E, Thomas S, Herdman L, Kotanidis CP, Thomas KE, Griffin BP, Flamm SD, Antonopoulos AS, Shirodaria C, Sabharwal N, Deanfield J, Neubauer S, Hopewell JC, Channon KM, Achenbach S, Antoniades C. Non-invasive detection of coronary inflammation using computed tomography and prediction of residual cardiovascular risk (the CRISP CT study): a post-hoc analysis of prospective outcome data.
 Lancet.
 2018 Sep 15;392(10151):929-939

 Antonopoulos AS, Sanna F, Sabharwal N, Thomas S, Oikonomou EK, Herdman L, Margaritis M, Shirodaria C, Kampoli AM, Akoumianakis I, Petrou M, Sayeed R, Krasopoulos G, Psarros C, Ciccone P, Brophy CM, Digby J, Kelion A, Uberoi R, Anthony S, Alexopoulos N, Tousoulis D, Achenbach S, Neubauer S, Channon KM, Antoniades C. Detecting human coronary inflammation by imaging perivascular fat.
-Sci Transl Med.
+Science Transl Med.
 2017 Jul 12;9(398). pii: eaal2658